pompeybug/website/src/articles/new-year-new-schemes/index.md

 coverImage: "Eatern-Road-1.jpg"
 ---

-Twelve months ago it was announced that the Eastern Road path would be widened.
+* Twelve months ago it was announced that the Eastern Road path would be widened.
-12 months later work has now started and there are a number of other schemes being designed and presented for feedback from residents.
+* Twelve months later work has now started and there are a number of other schemes being designed and presented for feedback from residents.

-We have rounded them up here for you…
+* We have rounded them up here for you…

 ## Eastern Road Improvements